muratk5n/thirdwave/en/README.md

 There is one with Hayden Christensenssensensen.
 Before Darth Vader he apparently did bizarre psych trillers, and troubled teen roles.
-Then he landed the ultimate troubled teen role.
+Then he landed the troubled teen role of a lifetime.

 ---